 Just one reason why I will never give up carbs.

-This is definitely a holiday tradition I can get behind!
+I like to make them every Easter, and they are definitely a holiday tradition I can get behind!

 Hot Cross Buns also have a lot of folklore attached to them.
 Here are a few stories that I’ve read about that I thought were quite interesting.